MrRobinOfficial/Guide-UnrealEngine/sections/common_issues.md

 }
 ```

+##### Global scope

-3. **Global scope**: A variable is in the global scope, if it's declared outside of any function or class.
+A variable is in the global scope, if it's declared outside of any function or class.
 The variable is accessible from anywhere in the program.

 For an example: